BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks-annotation-files.md

 # Import and Export Annotations

-The Annotations tab can save its annotation collection separately from the complete profile.
+The Annotations window can save its annotation collection separately from the complete Publish profile.
 This is useful when the same annotation layout must be reused in another profile.

 ## Export Annotations

-1. Select **Export...** on the Annotations tab.
+1. Open **PDMPublisher > Annotations** and select **Export...**.
 2. Choose a location and filename.
 3. Save the settings as an `.edmtdf` file.